Crown Paints

-Crown Paints is a major paint manufacturer based in Darwen, Lancashire.
+Crown Paints is a major paint manufacturer based in Darwen, Lancashire and Coolock, Dublin.
 It is owned by Hempel Group.

 History

 The origins of the business lie in the history of paint making in Darwen, which can be traced back to the late 1850s.
 It initially traded as WalPaMur after the initials of The Wall Paper Manufacturers' Company.

-Ownership
+The company was acquired by the Reed Group in 1965.

-The company traded independently as Crown Berger for over a century before it was taken over by Williams Holdings in 1987 and then by Akzo Nobel in 1990.
+Queen Elizabeth II visited Crown House, the Walpamur headquarters in Darwen, in 1968.
+The company traded as Crown Berger for over a century before it was taken over by Williams Holdings in 1987 and then by Akzo Nobel in 1990.